Enquire About This Tour Code QYC Quetzal Highway

 - Departure City: Cancún

-- Nearest Joining International Airport: La Aurora Intl Airport Guatemala City (GUA)
+- Nearest Joining International Airport: Guatemala City La Aurora Intl Airport (GUA)

 - Nearest Departing International Airport: Cancun International Airport (CUN)

-- Transport: Local public bus, boat, taxi, on foot
+Travel by local public bus, boat, taxi, on foot

-- Staff: Tucan Travel tour leader, English-speaking local guide(s) on included excursions
+Tucan Travel tour leader, English-speaking local guide(s) on included excursions

 International flights to/from the start/end of your tour and departure taxes

 Tips on included excursions, visas, travel insurance, personal items and single rooms.